Francisco-agata/Francisco-agata/README.md

 **Hi there, i'm Ágata Francisco.** 👋

-- 🔭 I’m currently working as a systems analyst at BMG bank.
-- 🌱 Student of Flutter development at Cubos academy.
-- 🤔 Pronoums: She/hers.
 - 📫 How to reach me: https://www.linkedin.com/in/agata-francisco/
 - ⚡ Former student of Instituto PROA.